AdobeDocs/commerce-merchant-services.en/help/payment-services/configure-admin.md

 1. To save your changes, click **[!UICONTROL Save Config]** .
 1. Navigate to **[!UICONTROL System]** > **[!UICONTROL Cache Management]**, and then click **[!UICONTROL Flush Cache]** to refresh all invalid caches.

+You can also configure payment button styling [in Settings](settings.md#button-style) from Payment Services Home.

 ### Configuration options

 |Field|Scope|Description|